ashikajith/ashikajith.github.io/_posts/2019-03-16-lazy_enumerator.md

 loop { p twos_and_threes.next }
 ```

-IMO `Method 2` is kind of sexy :) but both are messy and ugly.
+IMO `Method 2` is kind of sexy :) but both methods are messy and ugly.
 The advantage is we have the control on each iteration so that we can do other operation for a specific element.
 But it is not efficient and thus we look out for **Lazy Enumerator**.

 # Lazy Enumerator Initialization
 Returns a class name Lazy Enumerator which enumerates value only if it is needed.
 Check out the document [here](https://ruby-doc.org/core-2.0.0/Enumerator/Lazy.html).